Tokyo, the capital of Japan, is located in the southwestern part of the Kanto region on the island of Honshu.

 Oedo Onsen Monogatari is an onsen theme park and was created to resemble a bathhouse in the Edo period (1603-1868).
 Upon arrival, you choose a design of yukata (summer kimono) and...

 Henn Na Hotel

 Henn Na Hotel, meaning 'Strange Hotel', is one of the most innovative franchises in the hotel industry in the world.
 It does not require people to man the reception since the entire process of check-in and check-out is done by robots and an electronic tablet.

-Tokyo Tower is the highest construction in Tokyo (333m).
+The Tokyo Tower is one of the highest constructions in Tokyo at 333m tall.
 It has two observatories, one at 150m, and the other one at 250m.
-Adults will pay 820 to access the first one, and additional 600 to reach the second.
+Adults pay 1200 yen to access the first one, and an additional 1800 yen to reach the second observation deck.